Table of Contents

 How do you stay healthy while enjoying Sri Lankan foods?

 After airline ticket and accommodation, food is the most expensive requirement for most travellers, while travelling in foreign countries.
 In fact, you tend to get tired and hungry more often than usual due to the activities such as walking and travelling.
-You have the freedom to pack some canned food, biscuits etc and live on it.
-But being a traveller, thousands of kilometres away from home in a foreign nation, it does not add much travel spirit into your plate.
+You have the freedom to pack some canned food, biscuits etc and live on it, but being a traveller, thousands of kilometres away from home in a foreign nation, it does not add much travel spirit into your plate.
 After all, trying local food is part of the holiday.
-On the other hand, food is one of the main reasons for being sick for most people during the holidays.
-Then, how do you stay healthy while enjoying the local food?
-This article may help you to find the answer if you plan to go to Sri Lanka.
+However, on the other hand, food is one of the main reasons for being sick for most people during the holidays.
+Then, how do you stay healthy while enjoying the local food in Sri Lanka?
+This article may help you to find the answer for you.

 Avoid the peeled fruits

-Sri Lanka is a country in the tropics; therefore it is warm and humid in most part of the country.
+Sri Lanka is a country in the tropics; therefore it is warm and humid in most part of the country, the most microorganism can thrive well with the environmental conditions that prevail on the island.
 It is advisable to avoid peeled fruits during your short holidays.
-Peeled fruits are one method of transmitting microorganism to the human body.
-The fruits are peeled and then open to the air and they are washed with running water after peeling.
-Therefore harmful viruses and bacteria may gather around it.
+Peeled fruits are one of the few methods that transmitting microorganism to the human body.
+The fruits are peeled and then open to the air in most cases, making it possible for the germs to anchor on the fruits.
+Some people wash them before eating however you can’t guarantee that it is totally free of germs, because of water itself can be contaminated with harmful bacteria.
 If the fruits are sold without peeling, it is quite safe while the natural skin keeps the foreign particles away from the fruits.
 Sri Lanka is a country with a large number of tasty tropical fruit varieties, so try to buy fruits with their natural protective skin and don’t leave it in the open air for a long time.

 Stick to mineral water